-Hanukkah, or Chanukah, depending on how you like it, is headed our way a bit early this year.
-The Festival of Lights is celebrated from (sundown) Dec.
-2 to (the evening) Dec.
-10. Here is how my friends and I will be celebrating:
+This year, Hanukkah, or Chanukah (depending on how you like it), will be celebrated from sundown on Dec.
+22 to the evening of Dec.
+30. Here is how my friends and I will be celebrating:

 Don’t forget to grab some everything bagels, lox and cream cheese and enjoy.
 Don’t skip the capers — they really add that something extra.

 There's no shame in eating all of the rugelach.
 Pick yours up at East Side Marketplace or Stop & Shop.

 There will be a menorah lighting each day of Hanukkah at 4:15 p.m. at the Rhode Island State House.